-The Massachusetts Department of Environmental Protection (DEP) completed an assessment of Uxbridge water sources and prepared a report that documents specific threats, such as underground storage tanks, auto repair shops, and transportation corridors.
+The Massachusetts Department of L Environmental Protection (DEP) completed an assessment of Uxbridge water sources and prepared a report that documents specific threats, such as underground storage tanks, auto repair shops, and transportation corridors.
 It also recommends actions we can take to protect our water supply.
-DEP has assessed our susceptibility as high, based on the presence of at least one high-threat land use in our water supply protection areas.
-This Source Water Assessment and Protection (SWAP) report is available at the DEP's Central Office in Worcester or online at www.mass.gov/eea/docs/dep/ water/drinking/swap/cero/2304000.pdf.
+DEP has assessed our susceptibility as "high," based on the presence of at least one high-threat land use in our water supply protection areas.
+It is important to understand that this susceptibility rating does not imply poor water quality, only the system's potential to become contaminated within the assessment area.

+This Source Water Assessment and Protection (SWAP) report is available at the DEP's Central office in Worcester or online at www.mass.gov/eea/docs/dep/water/drinking/swap/cero/2304000.pdf.